OWASP/owasp-summit-2017/Working-Sessions/Security-Playbooks/Playbooks-vs-Handbooks.md

 location     : Room-5
 organizers   :
-participants : Tiffany Long, Jonas Vanalderweireldt
+participants : Tiffany Long, Jonas Vanalderweireldt outcomes     : not-found
 ---

 A [Playbook](https://en.wikipedia.org/wiki/Playbook) can be
 > "A document defining one or more business process workflows aimed at ensuring a consistent response to situations commonly encountered during the operation of the business" (Wikipedia)

 ## Why

 The Cisco security blog describes a Playbook in the following way:

 > "...
 To be clear, the Playbook is for organizing and documenting security monitoring.
 It isn’t an incident response handbook or a policy document or any other type of security document or handbook.
 The Playbook may reference things like the Incident Response Handbook or Acceptable Use Policy, but it isn’t a replacement for these...."